Singapore Government Logo

 Ethnobotanical Uses Edible Plant Parts : Edible Fruits, Edible Leaves, Edible Flowers, Edible Stems, Edible Seeds, Edible Roots, Edible Storage Organs

-Food (Fruit & Vegetable): The young leaves, leaf stalks and flowers are eaten as vegetables.
+Food (Fruit or Vegetable): The young leaves, leaf stalks and flowers are eaten as vegetables.
 The "roots" (rhizomes) are used as a vegetable in soups, stir-fried.
 Young lotus stems are used as a salad ingredient.
 The lotus seeds (called lian zi in Chinese) can be eaten raw or dried and popped like popcorn.
 They can be boiled with dried longans to make a dessert., or made into a paste.
 Lotus seed paste is the most common ingredients used in pastries such as mooncake and rice flour pudding.
 The large leaves are used to wrap food such as in lotus rice.
-(Herb and Spice): The stamens are dried and made in to herbal tea called lianhua cha in Chinese.
+(Herb or Spice): The stamens are dried and made in to herbal tea called lianhua cha in Chinese.

 Medicinal: The entire plant is used medicinally the Chinese.
 The plant itself is prescribed as an antidote for mushroom poisoning.
 The rhizomes or leaves are used with other herbs to treat sunstroke, fever, diarrhoea, dysentery, dizziness, vomiting of blood, hemorrhoids.
 The embryonic seeds for high fever, cholera, nervous disorders and insomnia; the seeds to stop vomiting, relieve indigestion and diarrhoea or just as a tonic.
 The flower stalks are used for excessive bleeding from uterus.
 Seeds are used as tonic.